ovh/docs/pages/public_cloud/public_cloud_network_services/update-load-balancer-size/guide.en-gb.md

 ---
-title: 'Update Load Balancer Size on OVHcloud via Horizon Interface'
+title: 'Updating a Load Balancer size via the Horizon interface'
 excerpt: 'Learn how to update the size of your load balancer on OVHcloud using the Horizon interface.'
 updated: 2024-09-12
 ---